rafalcieslak/libsga/README.md

+This branch contains VkHLF modified for use with libsga.

 # Vulkan High Level Framework

 VkHLF is an experimental high level abstraction library on top of Vulkan.
 It adds features like transparent suballocation,